 Although 12 gauge is a little more expensive than 14 gauge, it’s worth the extra cost if you live in an area that experiences a lot of inclement weather.
 Therefore, 12 gauge galvanized steel is thicker, stronger, and more resilient than 14 gauge galvanized steel.

 Although 14 gauge isn’t as durable as 12 gauge galvanized steel, it is still strong and resilient.
 14 gauge is the standard gauge for galvanized steel and is the most affordable option.
 It’s important to note that 14 gauge steel is perfect for small-to-average-sized structures.

 Should You Certify Your Building?

-If you want to add extra strength to your carport or RV cover in a stylish way, attach gable ends.
+If you want to add extra strength to your carport or metal RV garage in a stylish way, attach gable ends.
 Gable ends are triangular shaped additions that protect a structure’s frame while simultaneously adding a finishing touch to the stylistic appeal of the structure.

-J-trim is a decorative element that is added to the side of panels on carports or RV covers.
-This design element is great for people who value a finished look, but also want an affordable and subtle way to increase your carport or RV cover’s safety.
+J-trim is a decorative element that is added to the side of panels on carports or RV metal covers.
+This design element is great for people who value a finished look, but also want an affordable and subtle way to increase your carport or RV shed’s safety.

 Bows & Trusses

 While bows and trusses are typically added to carports and RV shelters for general structural strength, additional bows and trusses can be added to increase safety and strength.
 We advise that metal carports and RV shelters over 24’ wide have additional bows and trusses.

 In order to certify and solidify your carport or metal RV cover, you should anchor it.
 You can anchor your structure to concrete, asphalt, and other materials.
 For more information about anchor options, contact one of our representatives today!